AndreaSeverini/python-basic/README.md

   This mechanism can be used to ensure that a class adheres to a certain interface, or in other words, that it includes particular methods with specific parameters.
   This means, when you define a child class from an abstract base class, the child class must provide the concrete implementation for all the abstract methods defined in the abstract base class.

+- ### 12.I Polymorphism and Overloading Operators
+  Polymorphism in Python demonstrates how a function can behave differently depending on the form of the object it interacts with.
+In simple words, it allows the same operation to work differently with various types of objects.
+  Python enables operator overloading, which is a fantastic example of polymorphism.
+Operator overloading allows the same operator to exhibit different behavior based on the context.
+  In the `Doc` class we've created, which represents a document with a certain number of pages, we've overloaded the "*", and ">" operators.
+This means these operators can now interact not just with standard types like integers but with our `Doc` objects too!
+  Now, the "*" operator returns the product of the page counts of two `Doc` objects.
+The ">" operator allows us to compare if one document is larger than another based on their page count.
+  Remember, if you're working with different classes, you'll need to define these special methods (`__mul__`, `__gt__`) in those classes as well.
+Happy coding!

 ---

 ## 13. Create and Import Modules